Theme & Learning Community Housing

 The Hill

-This community is for freshmen Chemistry, Geology, Physical Science, and Physics & Astronomy Majors in the Stars to Rocks program.
+This community is for Chemistry, Geology, Physical Science, and Physics & Astronomy Majors in the Stars to Rocks program.
 Residents will share living spaces and experience special programmatic activities focused around their majors that support the courses they are enrolled in.

 For more information visit starstorocks.humboldt.edu